 She can add up her entire grocery list in her head a whole 2 days before she gets to the grocery store.
 And her grands know that kool-pops will be in her freezer even if granny hasn’t shopped yet.
 She seasons with Morton and fries everything in Crisco.
 She never cries when cutting onions and knows every baker’s measured according to the size of her own palm.

 I’ve never been in her kitchen or ate at her table, never spoken a word… but I’ve decided that I want to be like her.

-Even as i sit here–tears running down my face.
+Even as I sit here–tears running down my face.
 Spirit filled with my own sad story.
-This Sunday she looked over at me and patted my hand.
+This Sunday as she walks past my aisle seat, she pats my hand.
 Twice.
-She smiled at my tear-stained face and said “Honey Hush”.
+She smiled at my tear-stained face and says “Honey Hush”.